low volatility invest guide

 Can I use ETFs to invest in low-volatility stocks?

 Yes.
-There are many different ETFs that replicate low-volatility indexes.
-By buying shares in an ETF, you invest in all of the stocks tracked by the underlying stock index, without having to buy shares in individual stocks.
-The ongoing fees charged by ETF managers – the total expense ratio (TER) – are usually low.
+There are many different ETFs and index funds that replicate low-volatility indexes.
+By buying shares in one of those funds, you invest in all of the stocks tracked by the underlying stock index, without having to buy shares in individual stocks.
+The ongoing fees charged by ETF and index fund managers – the total expense ratio (TER) – are usually low.
 You can buy shares in an ETF at any time during trading hours using a stockbroker.
 All you need is a stock brokerage account.

-Table 3: ETFs that replicate low-volatility stock indexes
+Table 3: ETFs and index funds that replicate low-volatility stock indexes

 ETF ISIN Fund